xiaoyongzhu/CaffeOnSparkOnHDInsight/README.md

 ![YARN UI](YARN UI 1.PNG)

-In this case, after clicking the "Scheduler" link, you can see that for this application, there are 9 containers running.
+You can take a look at how many resources are allocated for this particular application.
+You can click the "Scheduler" link, and then you will see that for this application, there are 9 containers running.
 We ask YARN to provide 8 executors, and another container is for driver process.

 ![YARN Scheduler](YARN Scheduler.png)